MountainWizard/VillageGenerator/README.md

 * Several text errors
 * Too high chance for several serious conditions (vampirism, werwolf) to happen in the same village
 * white border around the entrys in the arcane shop.
+* tooltip with item description clips outside of viewing area.
 # Data
 All Data is located in the daten.json file and sorted by Language.
 The Javascript will pick entries at random from the various lists.
 # Demo
-Use the latest stable version here: https://wuethri.ch/projekte/dorfgen/ View the latest beta version here: https://vg.mattiseidel.com (bugs are guaranteed) Other Beta Version at: https://wuethri.ch/projekte/test/
+Use the latest stable version here: https://wuethri.ch/projekte/dorfgen/ View the latest beta version here: https://vg.mattiseidel.com (bugs are guaranteed) or here: https://wuethri.ch/projekte/test/